rackerlabs/rackspace-how-to/content/cloud-servers/troubleshooting-mysql-with-mysqltuner.md

 ---
-permalink: troubleshooting-mysql-configuration-with-mysqltuner-script
+permalink: troubleshoot-mysql-configuration-with-mysqltuner-script
-audit_date: '2019-02-18'
+audit_date: '2019-01-18'
-title: Troubleshooting MySQL configuration with MySQLTuner script
+title: Troubleshoot MySQL configuration with MySQLTuner script
 created_date: '2019-01-18'
 created_by: Rackspace Community
-last_modified_date: '2019-02-18'
+last_modified_date: '2019-01-19'
-last_modified_by: 'Erik Wilson'
+last_modified_by: '2019-01-18'
 product: Cloud Servers
 product_url: cloud-servers
 ---

-MySQLTuner is an original Perl script written by Rackspace that executes a series of SQL queries to identify some common configuration issues with MySQL.
-Using the results, you can make adjustments to increase performance and stability.
+MySQLTuner is an original Perl® script written by Rackspace that executes a series of Structured Query Language (SQL®) queries to identify some common configuration issues with MySQL®.
+By using the results, you can make adjustments to increase performance and stability.

+Always back up your configuration files before testing the optimizations.
+You should not perform optimizations unless you fully understand (or have researched) the implication of changing the settings.

+Use the following steps to run MySQLTuner:

 1. Ensure that your  **~/.my.cnf** file is properly configured.
-Using this file, you can configure MySQLTuner to automatically connect to the remote database (client).
+By using this file, you can configure MySQLTuner to automatically connect to the remote database (client).
+Enter the following values:

     user=*userName*

     password=*password*

     host=*cloudDBHostname*

-2. Download the **mysqltuner.pl** script at https://github.com/major/MySQLTuner-perl.
+2. Download the **mysqltuner.pl** script from [https://github.com/major/MySQLTuner-perl](https://github.com/major/MySQLTuner-perl).

-3. Run the script using Perl.
+3. Run the script by using Perl.

-Always back up your configuration files before testing the optimizations.
-Optimizations should not be performed unless you fully understand (or have researched) the implication of changing the settings.